mobiliabrus/tourbook/docs/6-tour.md

 Why you visit a place twice, people asked.
 First, I have memories there.
 And then, it provides me chance to compensate.

+I made a serious blunder when I mistakenly booked the wrong dates for my hotel stay, and it wasn't until I received a notification that "check-in is tomorrow" that I realized my error.
+After some negotiations, I ended up having to pay more money and settle for a less desirable room.

 ## BANGKOK ⁵

 <a-times :times="5" location="BANGKOK"></a-times>

 <a-flight flight="FD553" departure="CKG" destination="DMK" departure-time="2017-01-05 19:55" arrive-time="2017-01-05 22:05"></a-flight>

+Once again, I had a brief stay before taking a direct flight to Surat Thani.

 <a-hotel name="Don Muang Hotel" date="2017-01-05" nights="1"></a-hotel>